 “Instead of the thorn shall come up the cypress, instead of the brier shall come up the myrtle, and it shall make a name for the Lord, an everlasting sign that shall not be cut off.” – Isaiah 55:13

 Much of the land of Israel has a surplus of briars and thorns, remnants from centuries of desolation.
 But here’s the good news: restoration is underway.
-As you take the first step toward redemption, you’ll begin by physically removing these thorns and briars, replacing them with native trees like cypresses and myrtles.
+When you volunteer in Israel, you’re helping take the first step toward redemption by removing these thorns and briars and replacing them with beautiful native trees like cypresses and myrtles.
 However, the most impactful part of the process appears at the end of the verse:

 “It shall make a name for the Lord, an everlasting sign that shall not be cut off.”